-This module provides a walkthrough of the Wazuh integration system, where Wazuh managers can be configured to locally run Wazuh-provided and/or custom scripts in response to specific types of alerts being generated.
-It covers the following topics:
+This module involves a walkthrough of the Wazuh integration system in which Wazuh managers can be configured to locally run Wazuh-provided and/or custom scripts in response to specific types of alerts being generated.
+It includes these topics:

-- Configuration of the Wazuh manager to use various integrations - Passing full alert data plus static elements like API keys or webhooks to integration scripts - Review of Wazuh-provided integration scripts for VirusTotal, Slack, and PagerDuty, and how these can be used as templates to build your own integration scripts
+- Configuration of the Wazuh manager to use various integrations - Passing of full alert data plus static elements like API key or webhooks to integration scripts - Review of the Wazuh-provided VirusTotal, Slack, and PagerDuty integration scripts, and how they can also be used as a template to build your own integration scripts.

-Active Response
+Active response

-This module describes how to configure Wazuh to trigger actions in response to certain alerts, automating remediation of security violations and threats.
-Upon completing this module you will achieve the following objectives:
+This module describes how to configure Wazuh to trigger actions in response to certain alerts in order to automate remediation to security violations and threats.
+Upon completing this module you will meet these objectives:

-- Define the active response component. - Know the active response scripts that come by default with a standard installation. - Differentiate between stateful and stateless commands.
+- Define the active response component - Know the active response scripts that come by default with a standard installation - Differentiate between a stateful vs stateless command